Sofia Echeuerria Portillo came all the way from Mexico to study at Lincoln University.

-The first-year food science student looked at programmes all over the world, but ultimately chose Lincoln’s Bachelor of Science (Food Science), due to the university’s solid reputation and her desire to live in beautiful New Zealand.
+The food science student looked at programmes all over the world, but ultimately chose Lincoln’s Bachelor of Science (Food Science), due to the university’s solid reputation and her desire to live in beautiful New Zealand.

 “I really liked the look of life in New Zealand and I was impressed with the sound of the food science degree at Lincoln,” she says.

 Hailing from the buzzing metropolis of Mexico City, Sofia describes Lincoln as “a really calm place”.

 “It’s so relaxing here.
 I love it.
 It’s such a contrast from the big, bustling city that I come from.
 The people are great and it’s amazing to be able to make friends from all over the world.”

 Sofia has always been interested in the Mexican food industry and is especially keen to pursue food innovation and making new products.